This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Important Principles

-1. When the word "biodegradable" is used on it's own - it is a form of greenwashing.
+1. When the word "biodegradable" is used on its own - it is a form of greenwashing.
 Without specifying how long it takes to "biodegrade" and under what conditions, the word "biodegradable" is meaningless, as eventually everything biodegrades (even regular plastic!).

 2. Compostable bags are a subset of biodegradable bags.
 These bags specify that they require compost conditions (home or industrial compost) to biodegrade and to be get certified they must do so within a specified timeframe (usually 6-12months).
 The resulting compost is also tested for toxicity.
 The most common certifications are TUV OK Compost HOME and INDUSTRIAL.